PseudoDevs/IamGhost/FATAL13.md

-Last updated: 2024-04-02 19:27:38
+Last updated: 2024-04-02 19:28:11
-Random Quote: My friends are my estate. - Emily Dickinson
+Random Quote: Better than a thousand hollow words, is one word that brings peace. - The Buddha